heroesofcode/DirMagic/README.md

 ## Contribution

-* To contribute, from a fork in the project <br>
-Please feel free to give suggestions, improvements and feel free to add features.
+* To contribute, from a fork in the project please feel free to give suggestions, improvements and feel free to add features.
 After you contribute, open a pull request.

 ## License
 DirMagic is released under the MIT license.
 See [LICENSE](https://github.com/heroesofcode/DirMagic/blob/master/LICENSE) for details.